Ndpnt/CoffeeTouch.js/README.md

 Try it online with your multitouch device!
 [Examples](https://github.com/Crozis/CoffeeTouch/wiki/Examples)

-If you just want to *use the library*, skip to the [User's manual](https://github.com/Crozis/CoffeeTouch/wiki/CoffeeTouch---User's-Manual)

 # Issues
 Discovered a bug?
 Please create an issue here on GitHub!